-The 2017 Base-Year Inventory is published in a separate document entitled, 2015 8-Hour NAAQS (0.70 ppm) Base Year Emissions Inventory Marginal Nonattainment Area SIP for the Baltimore, MD Nonattainment Area, and dated June 29, 2020 (the "2020 Marginal SIP_Baltimore").
+The 2017 Base-Year Inventory is published in a separate document entitled, 2015 8-Hour Ozone NAAQS (0.070 ppm) Base Year Emissions Inventory Marginal Nonattainment Area SIP for the Cecil County, MD Nonattainment Area, and dated June 29, 2020 (the "2020 Marginal SIP Cecil County").
 This document was submitted to the U.S. Environmental Protection Agency (EPA) Region III.
 Maryland Department of the Environment (MDE) prepared the document, and the document remains intact to fulfill the State Implementation Plan (SIP) inventory requirement of the Clean Air Act (CAA).
 It is available for inspection at the Maryland Department of the Environment, Air and Radiation Administration, 1800 Washington Boulevard, Suite 730, Baltimore, Maryland 21230.
-Relevant portions of the 2020 Marginal SIP_Baltimore, are included in Appendix A, including source category listings and descriptions, methods and data sources, emission factors, controls, spatial and temporal allocations, and example calculations.
+Relevant portions of the 2020 Marginal SIP Cecil County, are included in Appendix A, including source category listings and descriptions, methods and data sources, emission factors, controls, spatial and temporal allocations, and example calculations.

-The emissions inventory covers the entire Baltimore nonattainment area, shown in Figure 2-1, which is classified as a moderate nonattainment area for ozone by the EPA.
+The emissions inventory covers the Cecil County portion of the Philadelphia Nonattainment Area, shown in Figure 2-1, which is classified as a moderate nonattainment area for ozone by the EPA.
 The 2017 emissions inventory is the starting point for calculating the emissions reductions required to meet the goal of a 15% reduction in VOC/NOx emissions from anthropogenic sources by 2023.
 Meeting this 2023 goal means meeting reasonable further progress requirements prescribed for moderate nonattainment areas by the Clean Air Act Amendments (CAAA) and EPA.

-The 2020 Marginal SIP_Baltimore, which was previously submitted to EPA, addressed emissions of volatile organic compounds (VOC), nitrogen oxides (NOx), and carbon monoxide (CO) on a typical summer ozone season day and annual basis.
+The 2020 Marginal SIP Cecil County, which was previously submitted to EPA, addressed emissions of volatile organic compounds (VOC), nitrogen oxides (NOx), and carbon monoxide (CO) on a typical summer ozone season day and annual basis.
 Included in the inventory were stationary anthropogenic (human-made), biogenic (naturally occurring), and non-road and on-road mobile sources of ozone precursors.